csswizardry/csswizardry.github.com/_posts/2012-09-30-inuit-css-v4-oocss-sass-and-more.markdown

 wordpress_id: 3836
 categories:
 - inuit.css
-tag:
+tags:
   - CSS
-- Front-end architecture
-- OOCSS
-- Preprocessors
-- Sass
+  - Open Source
 ---

 I decided to completely overhaul [inuit.css](http://inuitcss.com) over the last couple of weeks.
 It’s now at version 4.0.0 and completely incompatible with previous versions of the framework.